-A \textit{cobordism} between manifolds $S_1, S_2$ is a compact manifold with boundary, $M$, with $\partial M$ isomorphic to the disjoint union $S_1 \coprod S_2$.
+A \textit{cobordism} between compact manifolds $S_1, S_2$ is a compact manifold with boundary, $M$, with $\partial M$ isomorphic to the disjoint union $S_1 \coprod S_2$.
 Cobordisms are composed by identifying their boundaries.
 For our purposes, it will be useful to think of cobordisms as special kinds of \textit{cospans} in a category of manifolds with boundary, so that this is a special case of the composition of cospans by pushout.
 Our aim here is to describe a generalization of categories of cobordisms.

-In \cite{dblbicat} there is a definition of a bicategory $\nCob$, which is a sub-bicategory of the span bicategory of $\ManCorn$, the category of manifolds with corners, and has: \begin{itemize} \item \textbf{Objects} $(n-2)$-manifolds $P$ (without boundary) \item \textbf{Morphisms}: cobordisms $P_1 \times I \ralim^{i_1} S \lalim^{i_2} P_2 \times I$ where $S$ is an $(n-1)$-dimensional collared cobordism with corners \item The 2-morphisms of $\nCob$ are generated by: \begin{itemize} \item diffeomorphisms of cobordisms fixing the collar. \item $n$-dimensional collared cobordisms with corners $M$, up to diffeomorphisms which preserve the boundary \end{itemize} \end{itemize} Composition is by gluing along collars.
-(The need for collars is to ensure that there is a smooth structure on composites).
+The bicategory $\nCob$ has: \begin{itemize} \item \textbf{Objects} Compact $(n-2)$-manifolds $P$ (without boundary) \item \textbf{Morphisms}: cobordisms $P_1 \times I \ralim^{i_1} S \lalim^{i_2} P_2 \times I$ where $S$ is an $(n-1)$-dimensional collared cobordism \item The 2-morphisms of $\nCob$ are generated by $n$-dimensional collared cobordisms with corners $M$, up to diffeomorphisms which preserve the boundary \end{itemize} Composition is by gluing along collars, which are included to ensure that there is a smooth structure on composites.

-Actually, the definition given there (as a ``double bicategory'') is slightly trickier, but this will suffice for our purposes.
-A related construction is given by Grandis \cite{grandis3}, following from a general framework with cospans and cubical $n$-categories \cite{grandis1}.
-This allows our construction here to generalize to higher $n$-categories.
-It is shown in \cite{dblbicat} how a bicategory can be obtained from the double bicategory described there.
-The bicategory obtained in this way is equivalent to the usual bicategory of cobordisms between cobordisms, in which the boundaries are fixed, so our choice of the cubical framework is mainly of interest because it allows us to think of cobordisms with corners as ``evolution of manifolds with boundary'' in which the boundary need not be fixed.
-However, the category of cobordisms is not greatly different from the usual setup.
+\begin{remark} In the following, all manifolds are compact, whether or not this is explicitly mentioned. \end{remark}

+In \cite{dblbicat} there is a definition of a bicategory $\nCob$, as a sub-bicategory of $\Cosp^2(\ManCorn)$, where $\ManCorn$ is the category of manifolds with corners.
+In fact, the definition given in \cite{dblbicat} (as a ``double bicategory'') is slightly trickier than what we will use to define our TQFT.
+In particular, it is a \textit{cubical} 2-category, which distinguishes between different classes 2-morphisms.
+Specifically, cobordisms of cobordisms are represented as squares, which we think of as describing ``evolution of manifolds with boundary'' in which the boundary need not be fixed.
+If the source and target are the horizontal edges of a square, the changing boundary would then be represented by $(n-1)$-dimensional cobordisms thought of as the vertical edges.
+Collar-fixing diffeomorphisms of cobordisms, on the other hand, are ``bigons'' with a single source and target 1-morphism.
+When we collapse to a bicategory, this distinction can be ignored, since any diffeomorphism has a corresponding ``mapping cylinder'' cobordism.